 - Explain the worker’s role in health and safety

-- Discuss duties and responsibilities of the employer, worker and supervisor
+- Discuss the duties and responsibilities of the employer, worker and supervisor

 - Explain the role of the health and safety rep and JHSC members